MKC-MKC/Acer_Nitro_5_AN515-54-51NJ-EFI-OpenCore/README.md

 6. Boot with USB drive
 7. Follow the installer instructions

-macOS Big Sur 11.6.1 (20G224) Perfect worked with this release
+macOS Big Sur 11.6.5 Perfectly worked with this OC release